-Useful things funnels.
-In the real world they allow you to pour accurately into narrow containers and in the marketing world we use them as a way to describe the channelling of customers towards a sale.
+Funnels are useful things.
+In the real world, they allow you to pour accurately into narrow containers and in the marketing world; we use them to describe the channelling of customers towards a sale.
 Except, bizarrely, that is not what marketers now use the term funnel to describe.
 Funnels are now more like sieves.

-Instead of neatly moving all customers towards the sale, in the same way that in the real world you would use a funnel to pour petrol carefully into a lawnmower, we use the term ‘funnel’ as a way of describing the process of achieving a sale from a percentage of prospective customers that we poured into the top of the funnel.
-If I had bought a funnel from a shop that lost as much petrol as our marketing funnels lose customers, I would be surprised and incredibly annoyed.
+Instead of neatly moving all customers towards the sale, in the same way that in the real world you would use a funnel: We use the term ‘funnel’ as a way of describing achieving a sale from a percentage of prospective customers that we poured into the top of the funnel.
+If I had bought a funnel from a shop that lost as much as our marketing funnels lose customers, I would be surprised and incredibly annoyed.

-Regardless of whether ‘funnel’ is the right word or not to describe the process, the worrying thing is that has become acceptable to think that it is ok for us to lose our customers, prospects and audience along the way and that is a natural part of the marketing process.
-That somehow it is fine to start with a very wide a large selection of people that we think might be interested in us and that we are prepared to lose some along the way provided that the number at the bottom of the funnel is the one we want.
+Regardless of whether ‘funnel’ is the right word to describe the process, the worrying thing is that has become acceptable to think that it is ok for us to lose our customers along the way.
+That is a natural part of the marketing process.
+That somehow it is fine to start with a very wide an extensive selection of people and to lose some along the way.
+All provided that the number at the bottom of the funnel is the one we want.

-Of course techniques exist to try to prevent this such as targeting, segmenting and filtering who we select in the first place so that we feel like we have more success by losing less people along the way and therefore that marketing is more efficient.
-But then business pressures rise and the product manager wants more people in his “pot” so he instructs the campaign manager to take the filters off in order to achieve his sales targets.
-The problem is that this does work and you will get more sales if you select more people in the first place.
-However, the crucial point that is ignored is that you will also lose more people and perhaps create a bad experience that stops that person from even looking at what you send ever again.
+Of course, techniques exist to prevent this, such as targeting, segmenting and filtering, who we select.
+This makes us feel like we have more success by losing fewer people along the way.
+Therefore, that marketing is more efficient.
+But then business pressures rise and the product manager wants more people in his “pot”.
+So, he instructs the campaign manager to take the filters off in order to achieve his sales targets.
+The problem is that this does work and you will get more sales if you select more people.
+However, the crucial point that is ignored is that you will also lose more people.
+And perhaps, along the way, create an unpleasant experience that stops that person from even looking at what you send ever again.
 You are “burning” your prospects.

 With marketing being so relatively cheap thanks to digital, it is a hard sell to tell the product managers that this not a good long-term strategy.
 This is because the evidence that you are burning your prospects is hard to produce versus the sales results that they are getting.
-But what is clear is that you are not putting the needs of the customer first and could not be less customer-centric if you tried.
+But you are not putting the needs of the customer first and could not be less customer-centric if you tried.

-One of the challenges with mass campaigning is that it only works for those customers who want or need your product now.
-It does not take into account those who may want it in the future or who need to go on a journey to understand that they should want it.
-Campaigns by their very nature are at a moment in time.
-If you catch your audience at the right time then you can make the sale.
+One challenge with mass campaigning is that it only works for those customers who want or need your product now.
+It does not consider those who may want it in the future or who need to go on a journey to understand that they should want it.
+Campaigns are at a moment in time.
+If you catch your audience at the right time, then you can make the sale.
 For example, on average we decorate our homes once every 5 to 10 years.
-Sometimes this might just be one room, sometimes it might be the whole house.
-If I am selling paint, wallpaper, DIY equipment or home furnishings I need to find the people that are in that state at the moment that I run the campaign.
+Sometimes this might just be one room, sometimes it might be the entire house.
+If I am selling paint, wallpaper, DIY equipment or home furnishings, I need to find the people that are in that state at the moment that I run the campaign.
 I might even want to target a specific room and therefore I may create a much more narrow focus.
-I therefore target as many people as I can and run the same or similar campaign every month in the hope that this month there will be some new people now thinking of making a change in their home.
-As a long term approach it has diminishing returns as even if I am starting a home project you have taught me just to delete your email or throw your letters in the bin.
+I therefore target as many people as I can and run the same or similar campaign every month.
+I hope this month there will be some new people now thinking of changing their home.
+As a long-term approach, it has diminishing returns.
+Even if I am starting a home project, you have taught me just to delete your email or throw your letters in the bin.
 I will research elsewhere when I want decorating ideas.

 But what if your marketing efforts did not lose anyone?